mouldimus/University/Personal_Statement.md

 ## Self-Learning Journey

+While most of my learning has been through, hands-on tasks, reading code on my website, trying to understand, edit or fix it.
 I've been though so many courses on Udemy, YouTube and I'm currently studying at Pitman-Training in Ipswich.
 Some of my favourite courses/tutorials have been:

 - NetworkChuck - [you need to learn BASH scripting RIGHT NOW!!](https://www.youtube.com/watch?v=SPwyp2NG-bE&list=PLIhvC56v63IKioClkSNDjW7iz-6TFvLwS) - YouTube
 - NetworkChuck - [Linux for Hackers (and everyone) // FREE Course for Beginners](https://www.youtube.com/watch?v=VbEx7B_PTOE&list=PLIhvC56v63IJIujb5cyE13oLuyORZpdkL) - YouTube